vtex-apps/minicart/README.md

 We add the minicart as a block in our [Store Header](https://github.com/vtex-apps/store-header/blob/master/store/interfaces.json).

-To configure or customize this app, you need to import in your dependencies on `manifest.json`.
+To configure or customize this app, you need to import it in your dependencies in `manifest.json`.

 ```json
   dependencies: {